Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Smoothing functions

-For a fixed $\mu>0$, (a) and (b) in Assumption \ref{assumption 1} are common assumptions for stochastic algorithms dealing with smooth objective functions; see e.g., Assumption 1 of \cite{ghadimi2016mini}, and (5.1)--(5.2) of \cite{lan2020communication}.
-In contrast, Assumption \ref{assumption 1} needs (a) and (b) to be held for every $\mu>0$.
-For every $x\in X$, and $\mu\in (0,\bar \mu]$, Assumption \ref{assumption 1} a) is easy to fulfil.
-When considering \eqref{orip}-\eqref{orip-2},
+For a fixed $\mu\in(0,\bar{\mu}]$, (a) and (b) in Assumption \ref{assumption 1} are common assumptions for stochastic algorithms dealing with smooth objective functions; see e.g., Assumption 1 of \cite{ghadimi2016mini}, and (5.1)--(5.2) of \cite{lan2020communication}.
+In contrast, Assumption \ref{assumption 1} needs (a) and (b) to be held for every $\mu\in(0,\bar{\mu}]$.